|

 principal English resident” in Venice wrote to the bishop of

-London, Archibald Tait, pointing out that Mereweather had came
+London, Archibald Tait, pointing out that Mereweather had come

 “to Venice under the Sanction of the Bishop of Gibraltar and for